Bits Kingdom Logo

 Exploiting popular CDNs: A trap we didn’t see coming

-Here at Bits Kingdom, we don’t need to climb mountains or bungee jump off bridges to live adventures.
+As developers, we don’t need to climb mountains or bungee jump off bridges to experience adventure.
 Recently, we faced a stealthy malware attack that turned our routine operations into a suspense-filled quest.
-Here’s how we detected, battled, and ultimately eradicated the threat from our website.
+Here’s our story of how we detected, battled, and ultimately eradicated the threat from our website.

 The Mysterious Malfunction